 Problem = Market Opportunity.

-To transform any idea from concept to creation, there needs to be a market.
-One of the biggest challenges I have found in working with thousands of aspiring and experienced entrepreneurs has been correctly and clearly stating a problem and making sure it is the correct problem.
+To transform any idea from concept to creation, there needs to be a market for that idea.
+One of the biggest challenges I have found in working with thousands of aspiring and experienced entrepreneurs has been correctly and clearly stating a problem and making sure it is the correct problem to solve.

 Ideas are easy to come by.
 If we sat a group of 5 people down and gave them 10 minutes to write ideas down, we would easily have a list of at least 50+ ideas!
 Ideas are truly, as the saying goes, a dime a dozen.
 Ideas are cheap.
 Solving validated problems and executing those solutions is what ultimately matters.